urs-truly-siva/Infosys_Text_Summarizer/README.md

 -We start by importing necessary libraries from the Hugging Face `transformers` library and load the Samsum dataset.

 ## **2. Load and Inspect Dataset:**
--The Samsum dataset is loaded, consisting of three splits: train, test, and validation.
+- The Samsum dataset is loaded, consisting of three splits: train, test, and validation.
 Each split contains dialogue and summary pairs used for training and evaluation purposes.

 | Split          | Features                | Num Rows |
 |----------------|-------------------------|----------|